scikit-cycling/research/power_regression/response_to_reviewers.md

 Regarding the kinetic change, this term is not always included [3] in the model.
-However, we included this term in some preliminary experiments which turn out to be significantly detrimental to predict power.
-The overall results including the kinetic term are R2=-0.55 / MAE=61.09 W while excluding the kinetic term the results are R2=-0.26 / MAE=55.19 W. Note that this experiment can be reproduced by setting `use_acceleration=True` in `strava_power_model` function in our code (refer to https://github.com/scikit-cycling/research/blob/master/power_regression/mathematical_model.py#L73).
+However, we included this term in some preliminary experiments which turn out to be detrimental to predict power.
+The overall results including the kinetic term are R2=-0.45 / MAE=57.43 W while excluding the kinetic term the results are R2=-0.26 / MAE=55.19 W. Note that this experiment can be reproduced by setting `use_acceleration=True` in `strava_power_model` function in our code (refer to https://github.com/scikit-cycling/research/blob/master/power_regression/mathematical_model.py#L73).
 We did not include these experiments due to page limitation.
 However, we are inclined to include this extra experiment if the page limit is lift up.